gatsbyjs/gatsby/docs/docs/sourcing-from-agilitycms.md

 gatsby develop
 ```

 The site is just a starter, but it has a bunch of interesting features that you can use to build from.
-Let's hook this code up to your new Agility CMS instance that you just created.
+The next step is to hook this code up to your new Agility CMS instance that you just created.

 ## Hook it up to your Agility CMS instance
 Edit the `gatsby-config.js` file and repace the `guid` and `apiKey` with yours.